sylefeb/Silice/projects/easy-riscv/README.md

 # RISC-V / Silice integration demo

-> **Note:** This feature is currently being developed.
-This is an early preview and things are subject to change.
-Please let me know what you think, feedback is most welcome.
+> **Note:** This feature is still being refined.
+Please let me know what you think, feedback is most welcome!

 ## TL;DR